LezyPanda/nexus-autodl/README.md

 ## ⚠️ Caution: Use at Your Own Risk

-Using a bot to download from Nexus Mods is in direct violation of their Terms of Service:
+Using a bot to download from Nexus Mods is in direct violation of their Terms of Service.

-> "Attempting to download files or otherwise record data offered through our services (including but not in a fashion that drastically exceeds the expected average...is prohibited without expressed permission.
-Users found in violation of this policy will have their account suspended."

 This tool is provided for educational and convenience purposes.
 The user assumes all risk and responsibility for its use.
 The authors and contributors are not responsible for any account suspension or other consequences.

 ## 🛠️ Building the .exe from source